uryelah/from-the-depths/README.md

 You start with 200 hp and loses if reaching 0 or lower hp.

-Your hp auto increments by 0.05 points by game frame when you are iddle for more than 0.3 seconds.
+Your hp auto increments by 0.05 points by game frame when you are idle for more than 0.3 seconds.

 ### Dumb humans